 The weak May figures are in sharp contrast to the strong rebound performance seen the previous month, as Eurekahedge reported an increase of in 52.83% and Barclay Hedge a similar 44.86% in April 2018.

 Reasons to Remain Positive in the Long Term

 Despite the setbacks in May and high volatility from month to month analysts believe there are reasons to remain optimistic such as the recent SEC statement and new institutional money coming in.
 “I expect the crypto markets to remain volatile for the foreseeable future,” said Henri Arslanian, cryptocurrency lead for Asia at PwC.
 “Whilst retail investors may see volatility in the crypto markets as a downside, many crypto funds see it as an opportunity.”
 He added that the “long term positive impact of the number of institutional players entering” is more important than short-term price changes.

 And interest among Asian investors is surging, according to Josh Gu, director of quantitative research at the HFR index division.
 “Cryptocurrencies have been very volatile, the topic is still hot in China and Japan.”
 He explained to the FT that cryptocurrencies appealed to individual investors with a large risk appetite.
 “However, the [Chinese] regulator has banned some of the crypto trading platforms because of risk, so some investors might have panicked.”

 Is such a performance justifies paying for portfolio management?
 Share your thoughts in the comments section below.

 Images courtesy of Shutterstock.

-from Bitcoin News http://ift.tt/2prGGzb http://ift.tt/1L2dnrU
+from Bitcoin News https://ift.tt/2t35MGz https://ift.tt/1L2dnrU